eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 Use this property to load the Explore module as default one after login.

+!!! info

-Note: If more than one module has defined `startWith: true` the most left module in Module bar will be set as default.
+    If more than one module has defined `startWith: true` the top most module in the navigation bar will be set as default.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |